AudioZapper - What You See Is What You Hear

 Risk impact

-AudioZapper - What You See Is What You Hear may not be safe to use and it requires some risky permissions.
-Exercise caution when installing this extension.
-Review carefully before installing.
+AudioZapper - What You See Is What You Hear requires a few sensitive permissions.
+Exercise caution before installing.

 Risk likelihood